rallarey/UDHenHacks/README.md

 # UDHenHacks
-# rasa run --enable-api --cors="*" use this command to run the chat bot

 # empowerU
 #This web app is designed to provide financial planning resources for the underserved community.
 It includes a ChatBot to answer financial questions, an interest calculator to help understand investment returns, a budget planner to keep finances on track, and a list of useful resources.